-Wakely’s ACA Database, named “WACA” contains detailed claims, eligibility and premium data from Edge Servers for almost 7 million individual and small group market lives in 2017, 8.5 million lives in 2016, and three million lives for 2015.
+Wakely’s ACA Database, named “WACA” contains detailed claims, eligibility and premium data from Edge Servers for over 4 million individual and small group market lives in 2019, 3.8 million lives in 2018, and almost 7 million lives for 2017.
 This certified de-identified data contains most HHS Edge Server fields.
 WACA is perhaps the most robust database containing detailed ACA data constructed available in the industry.

 Wakely is making this data available for use in consulting projects, as well as licensing to certain organizations for use in research and other applications.
 There are two versions of the data available for license: